T

 • Face Masks

-While no longer mandatory, some people still choose to wear them in crowded indoor spaces.
+While no longer mandatory, some people still choose to wear them in crowded public spaces or on public transport.

 Destination-specific tips

-• Tap water is generally safe to drink, but many prefer bottled water for taste.
+• Tap water is generally safe to drink, but many locals prefer bottled water; consider bringing a reusable water bottle.

-• Public transportation (subway, buses) is excellent and efficient; consider a T-Money card for easy payment.
+• Public transportation (subway and bus) is highly efficient and extensive; consider purchasing a T-Money card upon arrival.

-• English is spoken in tourist areas and by younger generations, but learning a few basic Korean phrases is highly appreciated.
+• While English is spoken in tourist areas, learning a few basic Korean phrases like 'Annyeonghaseyo' (Hello) and 'Kamsahamnida' (Thank you) is appreciated.

 • Tipping is not customary in South Korea.